JeimyGar/Bike_Data/README.md

 ### Recommendations
-Based on the Results/ Findings there are a few things that stand out.
+Based on the results/ findings there are a few things that stand out.
 Since there is a positive correlation between members and non members, what you do for one will impact the other.

 - Peak Riding Seasons
    - Focuse on marketing efforts from April to September, as these seem to be the most popular monthts to ride.